When many people think of Peru, the first thing that comes to mind is Machu Picchu. It’s without a doubt the most famous tourist destination in Peru.

 14. Pollo a la Brasa

-Pollo a la brasa is an immensely popular roasted chicken dish in Peru.
+Pollo a la brasa is an immensely popular roast chicken dish from Peru.
 In fact, it’s one of the country’s most popular dishes along with ceviche, salchipapas, and chifa.
 Available at rotisserie chicken restaurants called pollerías, it refers to spit-roasted chicken that’s usually served with thick-cut french fries, salad, and condiments like aji sauce, ketchup, mustard, and mayonnaise.

 Pollo a la brasa is a relatively recent creation that was invented sometime in the 1950s by Roger Schuler and Franz Ulrich, two Swiss nationals who were residing in Peru.
 Schuler settled in the town of Santa Clara, just outside Lima, where he started breeding chickens.

 He roasted some of the chickens and began offering them to the public on an all-you-can-eat basis at a low cost.
-The concept took off which inspired him to open a restaurant – La Granja Azul – which continues to stand at the very same spot to this day.
+Easy on the taste buds and your wallet, the concept took off which inspired him to open a restaurant – La Granja Azul – which continues to stand at the very same spot to this day.

 At first, his chef would spit-roast the chickens by hand, but in order to meet growing demand, an acquaintance would build him the first ever pollo a la brasa rotisserie oven.
 By the 1990s, pollerías were everywhere in Peru.